KingScooty/creativenightly.com/app/_posts/2012-06-29-Setting-up-a-mac-as-a-dev-machine.md

 lastmod: 2013-02-16
 ---

 Originally, these were the notes I took down when setting up the development environment on my new MacBook Air in June 2012, but it's now become a step by step guide to setting up a full development stack on Mac OS X 10.8 Mountain Lion.
-I'll aim to keep this post up to date with the latest dev environments / workflows as new tools are released in order to setup the leanest / efficient development machine possible.
+I'll aim to keep this post up to date with the latest dev environments/workflows as new tools are released in order to setup the leanest/efficient development machine possible.

 <!--more-->